About My Massage Practice

 Because my background extends far beyond traditional massage therapy, it's important that clients clarify their goals when scheduling their appointment.

-When most people think of massage, what comes to mind is understandably, Swedish massage.
-Swedish massage is by far, the most common type of massage in the US.
-But Swedish massage is only one type of massage and although it feels wonderful while being performed, is arguably the least effective for addressing musculo-skeletal and other issues.
+When most people think of massage, what comes to mind is understandably, Swedish Massage or some variation of it.
+Swedish Massage is by far, the most common type of massage in the US.
+But Swedish Massage is only one type of massage and although it feels wonderful while being performed, is arguably the least effective for addressing musculo-skeletal and other issues.